rhoai-mlops/lab-instructions/docs/5-the-data-tracks/2-update-ct-pipeline.md

 ### Update CT Pipeline

-1. Let's go back to Jupyter Notebook.
+1. Let's go back to Jupyter Notebook `<USER_NAME>-hitmusic-wb` workbench (Standard Data Science).
 Now that we got familiar with DVC, we can update our pipeline to stop fetching all the data from GitHub and fetch the song properties data based on the dvc file in `Jukebox` git repository.
 For that, we need to comment out the initial `fetch_data()` function and introduce a new one that calls dvc commands.

-    In your Jupyter Notebook, open `jukebox/3-prod_datascience/prod_train_save_pipeline.py`, and comment out below line by putting **＃** in front of it, or when you are on that line, hit CTRL (Command) + Shift.
+    In your Jupyter Notebook `<USER_NAME>-hitmusic-wb` workbench (Standard Data Science), open `jukebox/3-prod_datascience/prod_train_save_pipeline.py`, and comment out below line by putting **＃** in front of it, or when you are on that line, hit CTRL (Command) + Shift.

     <div class="highlight" style="background: #f7f7f7; overflow-x: auto; padding: 10px;">
     <pre><code class="language-python">